claritylab/lucida/tools/README.md

 ## Notes

-1. This setup has been tested for Ubuntu 14.04 and gcc 4.8, but you are welcome to improve the build system.
+1. This setup has been tested for Ubuntu 14.04, gcc 4.8, and Python 2.7.6, but you are welcome to improve the build system.

 2. Each script performs a simple check on whether the package is